 The trick here is consistency, opening the curtains to let light in and playing with the baby so he knows it’s time to be awake.
 Stick to some sort of schedule, so baby has some sort of idea what is coming next, this way they will feel like it’s time to sleep.
 Katrina, like other sleep consultants, recommends waking your baby when it’s time to wake up.
 I personally don’t do this.
 I don’t really believe in waking up a sleeping baby.
 Maybe that’s a good thing, maybe not.
 But in any event, I usually let my children wake up when they want.
 Partly because it allows me to get my things done too.
 Part of me, of course, does see some benefit in waking at the right time as it could potentially lead to longer sleeping at night.
 I may just give it a go for a few days and see what happens.

 For nighttime sleeping, keep things dark and quiet.
-Katrina advises to use white noise as a positive sleep association, but if your babies are anything like mine, and white noise has no effect on them, you need to find some other soothing music to relax them.
-Both Michael and Max love listening to a lullaby before they drift off to sleep and it works wonders for me.
+Katrina advises using white noise as a positive sleep association, but if your babies are anything like mine, and white noise has no effect on them, you need to find some other soothing music to relax them.
+Both my sons love listening to a lullaby before they drift off to sleep and it works wonders for me.
 Soothing baby melodies may work better for your baby than white noise.